What we collect.

 We use timestamps to show you the graphs.
 We store this data because we want to be able to show the information of previous days as well.

-We collect but don't store user agents
+We collect and store user agents for 90 days

 We partly collect and partly store URL's